 Below is my list with comments.
 You can download a clean version for your own use here: Emergency Baby Shopping List Worksheet

 - Bottle Sanitation Method – I used Modela steam bags, but there are also other microwave and electric options.
+Also check out this post that includes how I organized cleaned vs. sanitized bottles!

 - Changing Pad and Covers – This may or may not be considered a true emergency item, but it never failed that my newborn started peeing mid-diaper change, so it was nice to have a waterproof changing pad and at least two covers.